manuelarte/github-kudos-template/README.md

 > [!WARNING]
-> Remember to name your repo **github-kudos**
+> When using this template, remember to name your repo **github-kudos**

 # GitHub-Kudos Template
 Template to use github-kudos.
-Use this repo as a template to write your kudos to other github users.
+Use this repository as a template to write your kudos to other github users.

 ## Getting Started